mpeng72/handwritingdetection/README.md

 This project also contains models generated from the MNIST dataset and a A-Z uppercase letter dataset which can be found [here](https://www.kaggle.com/datasets/sachinpatel21/az-handwritten-alphabets-in-csv-format)

-# Tensorflow
+## Tensorflow

 [Tensorflow](https://www.tensorflow.org/api_docs/python/tf) is an open-source library that supports the development of neural networks and large-scale machine learning

-# Usage
-Install requirements with
+## Installation
+Use the file requirements.txt to install the necessary packages

 '''bash
 pip install -r requirements.txt
 '''

+## Usage
 To run the code, type

 '''bash
 python main.py
 '''